Skip to main content

 ├── Same as key owner → Allowed (self-access)

-└── Not a member → 403 Forbidden
+└── No matching org membership → 403 Forbidden

 The Recoup internal admin organization has universal access to all accounts.